Neural-Systems-at-UIO/nutil/docs/acknow.rst

 Nutil is an integral part of the QUINT workflow, and is developed by the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway.

-**Authors**

-Nicolaas E Groeneboom, Sharon C. Yates, Maja A. Puchades, Jan G. Bjaalie.
+**Authors**: Nicolaas E Groeneboom, Sharon C. Yates, Maja A. Puchades, Jan G. Bjaalie.

 **Licence**